lightnew10/FastGUI/README.md

         // When the player clicks on another slot it displays an error message. this.fastInventory.createDefaultButton((button, player) -> {
             player.sendMessage(ChatColor.RED + "No button in slot N°" + button.slot + ".");
         });

+        //Create item and use event directly here this.fastInventory.createCustomItemButton(10, exampleItem, (event) -> {
+            //Use InventoryClickEvent here
+        });

+        //Use system of action, used if item is clicked this.fastInventory.createCustomItemButton(11, exampleItem, (button, player) -> {
+            //use action on click on item
+            player.sendMessage(ChatColor.RED + "Used!");
+        });

         // Fill in the free slots in the first row with the desired item.